LPnave/SecureMCP/Documentation/NLP_Model_Selection_Justification.md

 ## Executive Summary

-The selection of machine learning models for SecureMCP was driven by rigorous evaluation against three primary criteria: task-specific accuracy, computational efficiency, and production readiness.
+The selection of machine learning models for SecureMCP was driven by rigorous evaluation against three primary criteria: task-specific accuracy, computational efficiency, and production readiness (Wolf et al., 2020).
 Each model deployed in the system represents a deliberate choice based on empirical testing, benchmark performance, community validation, and practical deployment considerations.
 This document provides detailed justification for each model selection, examines alternatives that were considered, acknowledges current limitations, and outlines paths for future improvement.

 SecureMCP employs a multi-model architecture where each model is optimized for its specific security detection task.
 Rather than relying on a single general-purpose model, the system leverages specialized models that have been fine-tuned on domain-specific datasets, achieving significantly higher accuracy than generic alternatives.
 This specialization approach reflects a fundamental principle: security validation requires models trained specifically for security tasks, as general-purpose language models lack the nuanced understanding of threat patterns that specialized training provides.